-Students recruited onto this programme pursue three short research rotations during their first year, with the aim of enhancing their research training, before selecting a supervisor and a topic for their main research project.
+There are currently 21 students (11 from the UK) on this rolling 4 Year programme who pursue three short research rotations during their first year, with the aim of enhancing their research training, before selecting a supervisor and a topic for their main research project.

 It is important to JIF that we keep in touch with previous students and are delighted to have done so with Meluleki Zihali, Yiliang Ding and Frank Sainsbury.
 Please see their references of the programme by clicking here.